RexxLA/TextTools/README.md

 ## Use as a git submodule
 It is also possible to check this out as a submodule of the git repo that contains your publication.
 This way, you have more control over what works for a specific publication and can do controlled upgrades and rollbacks for that publication only.
-You don't *have to* check that in, but generally when cooperation on a document that is the way to go.
+You don't *have to* check that in, but generally when cooperating on a document that is the way to go; also, leaving concurrent work on other documents alone is a useful goal in itself.
+An alternative to this submodule approach is to locallt branch the TextTools directory for changes, and then testing the other documents before merging back into `main`.

 To use as a submodule, do: